15 incredibly tenuous horror and sci-fi film sequels

 Howling III: The Marsupials (1987)

-What this one's about: The Howling took a trip down under with this largely unrelated sequel.
-Here, Australia has its own breed of kangaroo-derived werewolves roaming the Outback, and one of them (played by Imogen Annesley) moves to Sidney and becomes an actress in a horror film called Shapeshifters Part 8.
-A great deal of Mora's whacky humour misses the mark, but it's hard not to warm to a film that contains a werewolf ballerina.
+What this one’s about: The Howling took a trip down under with this largely unrelated sequel.
+Here, Australia has its own breed of kangaroo-derived werewolves roaming the Outback, and one of them (played by Imogen Annesley) moves to Sidney and becomes an actress in a horror movie called Shapeshifters Part 8.
+A great deal of Mora’s whacky humor misses the mark, but it’s hard not to warm to a movie that contains a werewolf ballerina.

 Tenuous link to the previous films: Philippe Mora, who directed Howling II, returned for this independently-financed sequel – other than that, the connection to the previous movies is largely non-existent.
 Unlike the other sequels, Howling III doesn’t feature any of the characters from the first movie, and even though it claims to be based on Gary Brandner’s Howling III novel, The Marsupials doesn’t have much in common with it.